codingfuture/puppet-cfnetwork/README.md

 Each firewall rule name has format of `"interface:service"`.
 Optionally, additional tag can be specified like `"interface:service:tag"`.
-Such format allows resource to be defined multiple times with no name clash and not need for explicit virtual resource processing.
+Such format allows resource to be defined multiple times with no name clash and no need for explicit virtual resource processing.

 **!!!
 ALL CONNECTIONS ARE BLOCKED BY DEFAULT, EVEN LOCAL !!!**